Classical Foundations: The Weight of Tradition

 From Public Spaces to Personal Moments

-In the last few decades, the most significant change in classical and post-classical music has not just been a change in style.
+In the last few decades, the most significant shift in classical and post-classical music has not just been a change in style.
 It has been spatial.
 Music that used to depend on big halls and formal gatherings now often reaches listeners through headphones, laptops, and small venues.
 The scale has changed from a public monument to a private encounter.

 Headphones and the Era of Solo Listening